Chi-O/docs/odkx-src/xlsx-converter-reference.rst

     - | Optional
     - | Used with :th:`display.prompt.text.<language>`, or
       | other fiels to set other language options in the form.
+  * - showHeader
+    - | Optional
+    - | Used to display the header at the top of every page of the form.
+      | Shows the form title in a navigation bar with Back and Next buttons.
+      | Is set TRUE by default; header is visible.
+  * - showFooter
+    - | Optional
+    - | Used to display a navigation bar at the bottom of
+      | every page of the form.
+Similar to the header with
+      | Back and Next buttons.
+Is FALSE by default; footer is hidden.

 A sample **settings** worksheet might look like this: